rmarkello/rtpeaks/README.md

 # rtpeaks
-For use in the real-time detection of physiological "peaks" using BioPac MP150
+For use in the real-time analysis (i.e., peak and trough detection) of physiological waveforms.

 ## Software Requirements
 * Windows (tested up through Win7)